 percent of workers said trainings led to improved communication between workers and managers

 percent of workers said there had been an election of worker representatives

 percent of mangers said trainings led to more resolved grievances

 Almost half (49%) of all workers and managers working at the 19 factories responded to the survey.
 The report is based on in total 1,869 respondents (1,315 workers and 554 managers).
 The response rate and the number of respondents is high enough to support indications that positive change is ongoing, and that knowledge is crucial.
 However, methodological weaknesses should be taken into account.

 “There is a risk of bias as respondents may over or underemphasize their input.
 It is also possible that surveys initiated by customers tend to generate more positive responses from suppliers.
 In short, it is difficult to validate the veracity of the responses.” – Viveka Risberg, Axfoundation

 Over the last few years, local representatives of Axel Johnson companies in China have been closely involved in the implementation of Quizrr.
 Their representatives believe that Quizrr has played a role in changing attitudes.
 Short films used in the training programs depict the benefits of effective worker representation, good dialogue and rights-based approaches.
 The aim is to encourage better understanding and openness, both of which are unfortunately difficult to measure.
 Among the reasons for the positive outcome of this initiative, may well be changing attitudes among workers and managers.

 Quizrr uses short films shot in local factory environments, which workers and staff can easily relate to, in conjunction with a series of questions.

-factories in China supplying Axel Johnson companies are using Quizrr
+factories in China supplying Axel Johnson companies were using Quizrr

 workers and managers trained